cap2002/bitcoinclassic/README.md

 3. Set Authentication type, e.g. Password
 4. Set a password
 5. Select A2 Standard (2 cores, 3.5 GB RAM) as a minimum while the code is built and blockchain is synced, then scaled back to A1 when all is set.
-6. Select Option Configuration -> Endpoints -> New entry ->
+6. Select Option Configuration -> Network -> IP adresses ->
+ 1. Instance IP address: On
+ 2. Click OK
+ 3. Click OK
+7. Select Endpoints -> New entry ->
  1. Endpoint: Bitcoin
  2. Private Port: 8333
  3. Protocol: TCP
  4. Public Port: 8333
  5. Click OK
-7. Click OK to accept Optional config settings
+8. Click OK to accept Optional config settings
-8. Select Location, e.g. East US
+9. Select Location, e.g. East US
-9. Click Create
+10. Click Create
-10. Wait until the VM has been created
+11. Wait until the VM has been created

 ### Attach a second 120GB empty disk (to be used for the block chain) ###